 The Australian Training Awards will accept joint applications from:

 - a Group Training Organisation who partners with a Host Employer

 - a Host Employer who partners with a Group Training Organisation

-NB: Nominations will not be accepted from organisations that provide vocational education and training as their core business; however these organisations may consider nominating for either the Large or Small Training Provider of the Year Award.
+Nominations will not be accepted from organisations whose core business is the delivery of vocational education and training (these organisations may consider nominating for either the Large or Small Training Provider of the Year Award).

 Selection Process and Key Dates